SGD is located in the ENR2 building

 Alexander Von Humboldt

-Although we work hard to build our enrollments, support our students, and secure research grants, we are always grateful for any contribution to support deserving students, invest in faculty research, encourage our outreach activities, or fund fieldwork and internships.
-We have a number of initiatives and needs across the School of Geography and Development that we hope you might find deserving of support and you can find many examples of what has been achieved in recent years.
+We work very hard to support our students, secure research grants, and connect to the community, we are always grateful for any contribution to support deserving students, invest in faculty research, encourage our outreach activities, or fund fieldwork and internships.
+We have a number of initiatives and needs across the School of Geography and Development that we hope you might find deserving of support.

-Future Geographies: SGD prepares students for a rapidly changing world in which technology, economic and political institutions, and social relations are creating new opportunities and risks.
-Our research offers insights into the future of land use, cities, economies, and food systems, and the roles of government, business and civil society in decisions that determine these futures.
+Future Geographies: SGD prepares students for a rapidly changing world in which technology, economic and political institutions and activism, and social relations are creating new opportunities and risks.
+Our research offers insights into the future of land use, cities, economies, and food systems, and the roles of politics, government, business, and civil society in decisions that determine these futures.
 These insights provide a basis for informed citizens and successful entrepreneurs, resource managers, planners, and other decision makers.
 Find out more about Future Geographies and SGD.

 Environment and Social Justice: SGD has a central interest and expertise in addressing the challenges of environmental and social justice in our community, country, and the world.
 A geographic perspective focuses on understanding spatial patterns of social, economic and environmental inequality and on the connections, policies, institutions and behaviors that reinforce or reduce them.
 Our particular skills and teaching expertise include the use of geographic information science and mapping; the integration of insights from social science, physical science, and the humanities; the use of multiple methods of research ranging from interviews to statistical analysis, computer models and satellite imagery; attention to differences within society including the experiences of women and diverse populations; and an ability to connect global processes and their local manifestations across a changing world.
 Find out more about some of our work in Environment and Social Justice.